 Using a smart contract in the Spartan Protocol, users are allowed to pool their assets and distribute those assets to borrowers with the rules of the loan written into the contract.
 These loan pools then collect interest and distribute it out to each investor.

 When a borrower goes to get a loan at a bank, they would need collateral for that loan.
 If you get a car loan, the car itself is the collateral.
 If you stop paying on the loan, the bank will take your car.
 That makes sense, right?
 But given that a decentralized system is A) anonymous and B) doesn’t have physical property that can be used as collateral, another system has to be put in place.

-For example, to ensure there is always funds left to pay the lender back, Spartan Protocol would have it written in the contract that it requires borrowers to collateralize their loan at a minimum of, for example, 150% of the value of the loan.
-So, let’s say you want to borrow 100 BNB.
-That means you would have to collateralize your loan with a minimum of 150 BNB in SPARTA.
+To ensure there are always funds left to pay the lender back, Spartan Protocol would have it written in the contract that it requires borrowers to collateralize their loan at a minimum of for example; 150% of the value of the loan.
+So, let’s say you want to borrow 100 BNB at 150% of the value of the loan; you would have to collateralize your loan with a minimum of 150 BNB value in SPARTA.
 Therefore, if your collateral drops below the 150 BNB / Sparta value, your loan would then be subject to a liquidation penalty, ensuring that the lenders will always receive their money back.